AlysterF/8week-SQL-challenge/Case Study #2 - Pizza Runner/B - Runner and Customer Experience.md

 What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?

-In this calculations I broke the date into two parts: the hours and minutes.
+In this calculation I broke the date into two parts: the hours and minutes.
 I could use the day if it was applicaple, but I know the difference between the two timestamps are not longer than hours.

 ````sql
     WITH pickup_analysis AS(